 But what about when the crankiness goes on for days?
 Those times when your usually happy-go-lucky or laid-backed child turns into a grumpy, whiny, picky, sleepy, overstimulated bundle of emotions.

-A likely culprit for all that irritability is a cognitive leap — a time when your child is working on a new skill under the surface, in the depths of the brain.
+A likely culprit for all that irritability is a cognitive leap or a growth spurt in the brain — a time when your child is working on a new skill under the surface, in the depths of the brain.

 What is a Cognitive Leap?